 The creation of experiences that work for as many users, potential users, users with disabilities is very important.
 Typography plays a major role in the larger accessibility picture and should be chosen and then executed carefully in a way that creates an experience all users can participate with.
+Web accessibility guidelines for fonts are useful in selecting and properly using a font.

 The Web Content and Accessibility Guidelines (WCAG) 2.1 covers a wide range of recommendations for making Web content more accessible.
 Following these guidelines will make content more accessible to a wider range of people with disabilities, including accommodations for blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations; but will not address every user need for people with these disabilities.